 Obstructions which are longstanding:

 Longstanding obstructions of Public Rights of Way are regularly encountered.
-The obstructions have often occurred through the ignorance of the landowner and/or the failure of the planning process.
-Indeed, many such obstructions are historical and have been inherited by the current owners.
+The obstructions have often occurred through the actions or omissions of landowners and/or issues relating to planning processes.
+Many such obstructions are historical and have been inherited by the current owners.
 In these circumstances the Council will deal with the problem in the following manner:

 Where the obstruction is substantial and it would be costly and impractical to remove it, the owner will be requested to apply for the diversion of the path rather than remove the obstruction.
 The Council will expect the owner to make an alternative route available whilst the diversion process is completed.